 Clinical training occurs at the Nebraska Medical Center (TNMC) and the Omaha Veterans Affairs Medical Center during the first year and primarily at the Nebraska Medical Center in the second and third year.
 At the completion of the three-year fellowship, the fellow will have completed at least 12 months of clinical pulmonology and 12 months of critical care rotations.
-Additional clinical experiences include a weekly continuity clinic throughout the three years and a night float rotation.
+Additional clinical experiences include a weekly continuity clinic throughout the three years and critical care night float rotations.
 Unique experiences available for fellows in our program include an option for one fellow per year to have sufficient neurocritical care rotations to allow certification in neurocritical care and if the Nebraska Biocontainment Unit is activated for the treatment of lethal infectious disease, the fellows may volunteer to assist in the care of those patients.
 As trainees' clinical experience increases, the fellows are given commensurate responsibility for running the service but are always under the supervision of a faculty member.

 The research project is selected by the fellow and developed during the first year of training in collaboration with a faculty mentor.
 The research experience in the second year may lead to publication of one or more abstracts and occasionally a manuscript in a respected medical journal.
 Motivated fellows use this experience to prepare a grant application to continue their research in an optional fourth year.
 All fellows will have between 3 and 10 months of dedicated time for research depending on their interest.